Byte order mark: UTF-16

-For the IANA registered charsets UTF-16BE and UTF-16LE, a byte order mark should not be used because the names of these character sets already determine the byte order.
-If encountered anywhere in such a text stream, U+FEFF is to be interpreted as a "zero width no-break space".
+For the IANA registered charsets UTF-16BE and UTF-16LE, a byte-order mark should not be used because the names of these character sets already determine the byte order.

-If there is no BOM, it is possible to guess whether the text is UTF-16 and its byte order by searching for ASCII characters (i.e. a 0 byte adjacent to a byte in the 0x20-0x7E range, also 0x0A and 0x0D for CR and LF).
-A large number (i.e. far higher than random chance) in the same order is a very good indication of UTF-16 and whether the 0 is in the even or odd bytes indicates the byte order.
-However, this can result in both false positives and false negatives.

 Clause D98 of conformance (section 3.10) of the Unicode standard states, "The UTF-16 encoding scheme may or may not begin with a BOM.
 However, when there is no BOM, and in the absence of a higher-level protocol, the byte order of the UTF-16 encoding scheme is big-endian."
 Whether or not a higher-level protocol is in force is open to interpretation.
 Files local to a computer for which the native byte ordering is little-endian, for example, might be argued to be encoded as UTF-16LE implicitly.
 Therefore, the presumption of big-endian is widely ignored.
 The W3C/WHATWG encoding standard used in HTML5 specifies that content labelled either "utf-16" or "utf-16le" are to be interpreted as little-endian "to deal with deployed content".
 However, if a byte-order mark is present, then that BOM is to be treated as "more authoritative than anything else".

-Programs that interpret UTF-16 as a byte-based encoding may display a garbled mess of characters, but ASCII characters would be recognizable because the low byte of the UTF-16 representation is the same as the ASCII code and therefore would be displayed the same.
-The upper byte of 0 may be displayed as nothing, white space, a period, or some other unvarying glyph.
+Without a BOM, it is still fairly reliable to detect if text is UTF-16 and what byte order it is in.
+The characters 1-255, which are far more common than others, have a NUL high byte.
+If a very large number of NUL bytes are only at even (or only at odd) offsets in the file then it is likely to be big-endian (or little-endian) UTF-16.

 UTF-32

 Although a BOM could be used with UTF-32, this encoding is rarely used for transmission.
 Otherwise the same rules as for UTF-16 are applicable.

 The BOM for little-endian UTF-32 is the same pattern as a little-endian UTF-16 BOM followed by a UTF-16 NUL character, an unusual example of the BOM being the same pattern in two different encodings.
 Programmers using the BOM to identify the encoding will have to decide whether UTF-32 or UTF-16 with a NUL first character is more likely.
+UTF-32 is easily detected without a BOM because every 4th byte is NUL.